heiner/heiner.github.com/_drafts/random-samples.md

 argument against them.
 But not so: One of the practical questions an interviewer has to answer is just how excited a given candidate is about the job, and about the occupation of programming for a living in the first place.
-Putting in weeks (or months) of prep time is a strong signal that the candidate is _interested in software_.
+Putting in weeks, or months, of prep time is a strong signal that the candidate is _interested in software_.
 That is a lot!
 In fact, the best programmers I know are _excited_ to discuss new little questions, not too different from how mathematicians discuss